karanashar/People-Analytics/README.md

 # Note
-For the full report you can click here - <a href='https://github.com/karanashar/People-Analytics-IST707-Project/blob/main/Report.docx'> Report </a>
+For the full report you can click here - <a href='https://github.com/karanashar/People-Analytics-IST707-Project/blob/main/Report.docx'> Report </a><br>
-For the Jupyter notebook you can click here - < a href='https://github.com/karanashar/People-Analytics-IST707-Project/blob/main/Project%20Final.ipynb'> Notebook </a>
+For the Jupyter notebook you can click here - <a href='https://github.com/karanashar/People-Analytics-IST707-Project/blob/main/Project%20Final.ipynb'> Notebook </a>